Tomb of I'timād-ud-Daulah: Architecture

 The most important aspect of this tomb is its polychrome ornamentation.
-Beautiful floral, stylized, arabesque and geometrical designs have been depicted on the whole exterior in inlay and mosaic techniques, in various pleasing tints and tones.
-Wine vase, dish and cup, cypress, honeysuckle, guldasta (flower bouquet) and such other Iranian motifs, typical of the art of Jehangir, have been emphatically used.
+Beautiful, floral, and stylized arabesque (spandrel and interior), geometrical designs (parapet and jali), opus sectile mosaic with (stones, tiles, glass and enamel) and slices of pietra dura inlay (of semi-precious stones) have been decorated on the whole exterior in inlay and mosaic techniques, in various pleasing tints and tones.
+Wine vase, dish and cup, cypress, honeysuckle, guldasta (flower bouquet) and such other Iranian motifs, typical of the art of Jahangir, have been emphatically used.
 Some compositions have been inspired by the plant studies of Ustad Mansur Naqqash, the famous "fauna and flora" painter of Jehangir.
 Some stylized designs have also been done in exquisite carving, both incised and relief.
 They look like embroidery work done in ivory.
 Delicacy is their quality.
 Stucco and painting have been done in the interior where minute animal and human figures have also been shown.
 The inspiration has come from the contemporary art of painting.
 There is no glazed tiling and the decoration is largely by coloured stones which is an indigenous development.
-By far, it is the most gorgeously ornamented Mughal building.
-It testifies that "the Mughals began like Titans and finished like jewellers".

 Chapters 48 and 73 of the Quran have been carved on the 64 panels on the external sides of the ground floor.
 The date of writing A.H.
 1037/1627 A.D. is mentioned in the last panel.
 Chapter 67 of the Quran is inscribed on the 12 internal panels of the upper pavilion.

-This is protected and conserved by the Archaeological Survey of India.
+This is protected and conserved by the Archaeological Survey of India (ASI).